egguy/addon-grott/grott/DOCS.md

 ### External MQTT broker

-If you are using an external MQTT broker, you need to configure the MQTT broker details in the addon configuration.
-If you are using the Mosquitto broker addon, you can leave the MQTT broker details empty.
+If you are using an external MQTT broker, you need to configure the MQTT broker details in the add-on configuration.
+If you are using the Mosquitto broker add-onn, you can leave the MQTT broker details empty.

 1. Click on **Configuration**
-   **If you are not using the Mosquitto broker addon** fill in your MQTT details (leave empty when using the Mosquitto broker addon).
-Format is e.g.: <br>
+   **If you are not using the Mosquitto broker add-on** fill in your MQTT details (leave empty when using the Mosquitto broker add-on).
+The format is e.g.: <br>

    ```yaml
    host: <IP>